Linkedin Tips & Strategies

 4. The Experience Section (For Heavy Involvement Only)

 This method is a bit of a strategic hack and should be used sparingly.
-Creating an entry in your main "Experience" section gives the conference maximum visibility, placing it alongside your formal work history.
-This should only be used if your involvement was substantial and job-like.
+Creating an entry in your main "Experience" section gives the conference maximum visibility.

 Use this for: Serving on the conference planning committee, being a judge for an event competition, or having a major, multi-day recurring speaking role.